pluswerk/php-dev/README.md

       - php.xdebug.remote_log=/app/xdebug.log
       - php.display_errors=1

-      # GraphicMagick or ImageMagick, only one can be active
-      - php.extension=gmagick.so
-      #- php.extension=imagick.so

       # SSL: Use default cert from global-nginx-proxy
       - CERT_NAME=default
       # SSL: Do not a redirect in global-nginx-proxy, if you use another port than 443